tsmacdonald/tsmacdonald.com/jamming/index.md

 All sessions will take place at the [Duke of Perth](http://dukeofperth.com/) in Lakeview East (2913 N Clark St), begin at 7PM, and run until 9 or so.
 Everyone is encouraged to play their favorite Scottish tunes, but newcomers to the Scottish style might find it useful to look over the collection of [tunes we'll probably play](/assets/docs/jam-tunes.pdf).
+We try to be aggressively welcoming to new players of all abilities: the jam is usually a mix of professional musicians (either in folk or classical music), amateurs, and even beginners who just play open strings in the right key.
+We'll always figure out how to get you involved if you show up with an instrument!

 ## Upcoming Dates